Built-in agent reference

 Find recent papers on transformer architectures for scientific document understanding.

-Focus on papers from 2023-2024 that address mathematical equation handling.discuss
+Focus on papers from 2023-2024 that address mathematical equation handling.simplifier

-Cuts through complexity in your code and writing.
-Whether it's duplicated logic across files, overly-abstract wrappers, or LLM-generated filler prose, simplifier cleans things up while preserving correctness.
+Removes complexity from your code and writing: duplicated logic across files, over-abstract wrappers, or LLM-generated filler prose. simplifier cleans them up while preserving correctness.

 Best for: Refactoring research code, tightening manuscript prose, cleaning up verbose AI-generated text